A maximum of twenty-eight (28) MMCEUs is the possession limit for resident cardholders.

 To share a complaint, concern or grievance that you have about a licensed medical cannabis establishment (e.g., cultivator, processor, dispensary, etc.) in Mississippi, please use our online form.
+The form is located on our website in the About tab under Complaints.

 For questions regarding: